Tropical Lab 19: Service

 Participating institutions

-Aalto University, Academy of Fine Arts and Design Ljubljana, Bandung Institute of Art, Budapest Metropolitan University, California Institute of the Arts, Chulalongkorn University, Columbia University, Faculty of Fine Arts in Belgrade, Goldsmiths, University of London, LASALLE College of the Arts, Maharaja Sayajirao University of Baroda, Musashino University, Nagoya University of Arts and Sciences, National Art School, RMIT University, University of California Davis, University of Plymouth, University of Washington, Zürich University of the Arts.
+Aalto University, Academy of fine arts and design Ljubljana, Academy of Fine Arts, University of Zagreb, Bandung Institute of Art, Budapest Metropolitan University, California Institute of the Arts, Chulalongkorn University, Columbia University, Faculty of Fine Arts in Belgrade, Goldsmiths, University of London, LASALLE College of the Arts, Maharaja Sayajirao University of Baroda, Musashino Art University, Nagoya University of Arts and Sciences, National Art School, RMIT University, University of Art and Design Cluj-Napoca, University of California Davis, University of Plymouth, University of Washington, Zürich University of the Arts.

 Curator